Lateral epicondylitis, often referred to as tennis elbow, is a painful condition affecting the outer (lateral) portion of the elbow.

 These are the doctors you want!

 Dr. Felix "Buddy" Savoie, Dr. Michael J. O'Brien, Dr. Gregory W. Stewart, and Dr. Mary Mulcahey practice at the Tulane Institute of Sports Medicine on the Tulane University Uptown Campus.
 Dr. Savoie and Dr. O'Brien are fellowship-trained Orthopaedic Surgeons specializing in shoulder & upper extremity conditions and sports medicine, while Dr. Stewart is a Physical Medicine & Rehabilitation physician specializing in sports medicine.
 Dr. Mary Mulcahey is the Director of the Women's Sports Medicine Program.
 If the patient is a child between the ages of 1 and 14, Dr. Michele Zembo and Dr. James Bennett are fellowship-trained Pediatric Orthopaedic Surgeons who see patients in a variety of locations.
-In addition, we also have Dr. Steven Gibbons and Dr. Stephen Heinrich who are also pediatric orthopaedist.
+In addition, we also have Dr. Stephen Heinrich who is a pediatric orthopaedist.